The Supply Chain Professional’s Guide to Warehouse Automation

 This is effective in today’s competitive labor market where labor availability is becoming a larger issue every year as the pool of labor to perform warehouse related work shrinks while the demands placed on the operation to do more in less time continually increases.

+By switching to an automated sortation system, you would no longer need your sortation to be such a personnel-heavy part of your operation.
+Depending on the size of your operation, an automated sortation system could easily reduce the need for additional warehouse workers, which either allows you to reduce your spending on labor or reallocate employees so that they are handling tasks that add more value to your operations.
+Discreetly picking case orders can be extremely inefficient if done with conventional fork lift equipment from storage racks.
+By batch picking to conveyor multiple cases of skus that are then sorted out to the order via a sortation system, the rate achievable per hour by each picker can increase easily by a magnitude of four or five.
 Similarly, in an item-level order selection system where the items are stored in a sea of shelving, picking can make up over half of the warehouse labor.
 By allowing batch totes to be created, the number of units picked per hour in a zone can increase significantly when no care needs to be exercised to picking to the constraint of which SKUs are needed for a order.
 Instead, work can be grouped so that the operator can pick the items in their zone that are required for many orders.
 Multiple containers can then be brought to an unit sorter where all of the work is sorted out for each packer down to the order level as items in each container are consolidated with their brethren from other containers.

 In exchange for the initial investment that it takes to fully or partially automate your warehouse, order fulfillment operations realize additional savings by eliminating the ongoing costs, aside from salary, that accompany personnel: Healthcare expenses, retirement benefits, vacation and sick time, overtime pay, etc.